Simple-Pixels/their-story-wp/README.md

 # Their Story WordPress Plugin

 A WordPress plugin for story creation, moderation, and collection.
-Stories can be turned into pre-built books for sale.
+Stories can be turned into pre-built books for sale via WooCommerce integration.

 ## User Roles

-- **Storyteller**: Can create and manage their own stories, view submissions, and close stories
+- **Storyteller**: Can create and manage their own stories, view submissions, close stories, and access their own password-protected stories without entering a password
-- **Administrator**: Can view all stories, moderate submissions, manage storytellers, and close any story
+- **Administrator**: Can view all stories, moderate submissions, manage storytellers, close/reopen any story, and export CSV files

 ## Installation

 1. Upload the plugin files to `/wp-content/plugins/their-story-wp/`
 2. Activate the plugin through the WordPress admin panel
 3. Create storyteller user accounts with the "Storyteller" role
+4. Install WooCommerce for book ordering functionality

 ## Usage